 Facebook is one of the best companies that allows you to re-target, and there are some great resources out there that explain exactly how it works and how to approach it best.

-But, there are different “tiers” of influencer, and this resource explains those really well.
-If you go back to our advice about targeting, try and find an influencer who fits in your budget who also appeals to the audience that you are trying to target.
+If you go back to our advice about targeting, try and find an influencer who fits in your budget who also appeals to the audience that you're trying to target.
 Better yet, find a few.
 From that, a really interesting set of opportunities start flowing.

-You can organize it so that they post to their social feeds in relation to a schedule you give them so that their involvement amplifies interest in your game, rather than cancelling each other out by posting at the same time.
-Or better yet, if you can, organize for two or more of them to coordinate and live review or play your game against each other so your launch or early marketing gets double the reach and way more content around it.
+You can organize it so that they post to their social feeds in relation to a schedule so that their involvement amplifies interest in your game, rather than cancelling each other out by posting at the same time.
+Or better yet, if you can, organize for two or more of them to coordinate and play your game against each other so your launch or early marketing gets double the reach and more content around it.

 This kind of press is amazing because it gives you reach in places that you normally wouldn’t get it.
-And as an added bonus, it is totally free apart from a few phone calls and some time on the phone with the journalist.
+And as an added bonus, it's totally free apart from a few phone calls and some time on the phone with the journalist.

-To get this done, identify the major local media outlets in each city where your studio or business has a physical presence.
-If you aren’t “on the ground” in a location, this kind of local press is not as likely to engage with you.
+To start, identify major local media outlets in each city where your studio or business has a physical presence.
+If you aren’t “on the ground” in a location, this kind of local press isn't as likely to engage with you.
 Then reach out to the journalists who cover gaming or technology individually through their publication bios, pitching your story.

 If you’ve started marketing, then you should also have started tracking.
 This doesn’t have to be fancy.
-But at a minimum, someone should have a spreadsheet of what you’re spending on marketing, where you are spending it, and the kind of results it’s achieving.
+At a minimum, you should have a spreadsheet of what you’re spending on marketing, where you're spending it and the kind of results it’s achieving.

-It is incredible that most people who spend money on marketing don’t bother to measure how it is working.
-That’s a little like paying a removalist when you move to a new house but then not checking that everything you own made it over.
+It's incredible that most people who spend money on marketing don’t bother to measure how it's working.
+That’s a like paying a removalist when you move to a new house but then not checking that everything you own made it over.

-Podcasts have exploded in popularity in recent years, and give a lot of games the perfect advertising medium.
+Podcasts have exploded in popularity in recent years and give a lot of games the perfect advertising medium.
 The fantastic return on investment (ROI) of podcasts for advertisers have gained plenty of attention recently.
-That’s because a large proportion of people spend their commuting time on the bus or train either listening to podcasts or playing mobile games.
+That’s because a large number of people spend their commuting time either listening to podcasts or playing mobile games.

 The most successful podcasts incorporate live "ad reads" into their content.
 If you can get an ad for your product to your target audience at a time when they might play your game, that's the holy grail.
-That's why beer and fast food companies advertise so heavily during sport: it's about trying a behaviour to a product.
-Gaming + commuting is your tie-in, and a podcast is the perfect delivery vector.
+That's why fast food companies advertise so heavily during sport: it's about tying a behavior to a product.
+Gaming while commuting is your tie-in, and a podcast is the perfect delivery vector.

 Search the popular gaming, tech or related podcasts in particular areas of countries to find which ones to reach out to.
 Once you’ve done that, inquire about their ad rates for live reads and plan your campaign.
-Also, be warned that a lot of podcasters ask for a small discounted rate for their listeners if they choose to buy from you (e.g. 10% discount for my listeners if you use the Promo code ABC) or some other “hook” so have something up your sleeve to offer.
+Also, be warned that a lot of podcasters ask for a small discounted rate for their listeners if they choose to buy from you (e.g. 10% discount for my listeners if they use a promo code) or some other hook so have something up your sleeve to offer.

-As with influencers, you can measure the reach and effect of this marketing by measuring the increase in app downloads after a podcast with your ad embedded in it is released.
-However, be aware that many people “time shift” their podcasts and listen to them days or even weeks after they are first released, so data is likely to be a little less clear.
-Issuing a podcaster with a promotion code that listeners can enter when they are referred by them is a proven way to overcome this difficulty.
+As with influencers, you can measure the reach and effect by watching the increase in app downloads after a podcast with your ad embedded in it is released.
+However, be aware that many people “time shift” their podcasts and listen to them days or even weeks after they're first released, so data is likely to be a little less clear.
+Issuing a podcaster with a promotion code that listeners can enter when they're referred by them is a proven way to overcome this difficulty.

-Guerrilla marketing is tough and takes a bit of branding and planning, but if you can get it right, then the organic word of mouth from it can be amazing.
-Guerrilla marketing, also sometimes called “parachute marketing” is the act of inserting your brand or product in or around another related event or landmark.
-It allows you to leverage the other events reach and audience and get a lot of those "eyeballs" onto your product.
+Guerrilla marketing is tough and takes a bit of planning, but if you can get it right, then the organic word of mouth from it can be amazing.
+Also sometimes called parachute marketing, it is the act of inserting your brand or product in or around another related event or landmark.
+It allows you to leverage the other event's reach and audience and get a lot of those eyeballs onto your product.
 There are plenty of examples of the tactic out there, but this resource catalogs some of the most ingenious while also explaining the term in more detail.

-Achievable examples of how to do it for a mobile game marketing company would be hiring a billboard for a short-term lease near an upcoming e-sports tournament venue or paying motorbike or mobile advertising vans with your branding and game on it to drive around the venue on the day.
+Achievable examples of how to do it for a mobile game marketing company would be hiring a billboard for a short-term lease near an upcoming e-sports tournament venue or paying advertising vehicles with your branding and game on it to drive around the venue on the day.

 That sort of activity is made for social media video and uploads and buys you a lot of reach around a specific event.